 Twenty feet PCPS panels were selected for the BAS on MO38 spanning Greer Creek.
 Each panel is 6 ft. wide by 20 ft. long and 10 in. thick.
 The slab contains a 2.0 in asphalt overlay to provide an adequate riding and wearing surface.
-The design drawings that were issued to the contractor by MoDOT are provided in Appendix I. Error!
-Reference source not found. shows the completed picture of the bridge.
+The design drawings that were issued to the contractor by MoDOT are provided in Appendix I. Figure 4-2 shows the completed picture of the bridge.